How to find a missing person

 Driving around your local area is always a good place to start, however you don’t want to drive aimlessly.
 Try searching the locations you know this person would be found and do a search.
 For example, if your child loves going to the local park and he/she goes frequently, that might be one of the first places you want to check.

 Its always better to go in groups, so that you don’t waste your time driving by yourself, that way you have multiple people checking different areas at the same time and can do your search faster.
-Remember, the first 48 hours is the most important time to locate this missing person, so you want to ensure you make the best of your time.
+Remember, the first 48 hours is the most important time to find a missing person, so you want to ensure you make the best of your time.

 5. Track their phone